splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/example-schedule-scenarios.rst

 #.
 In Incident Intelligence, go to :guilabel:`Incident Management`.
 #.
 Select the :guilabel:`On-call schedules` tab.
 #.
 Select :guilabel:`Create new schedule`.
 #.
 Select the :guilabel:`pencil` icon to edit the schedule name.
 For this example scenario, name the schedule "Heroes team, web application service, secondary".
 Select the :guilabel:`checkmark` icon to save your schedule name.
+#.
+(Optional) Add a teams tag if you want to associate your schedule with a team.
+The teams tag makes finding a schedule in an incident workflow easier.
+It also sorts the team members at the top of the responder list when adding responders to your schedule shifts.
+To add a teams tag, enter the team name in the :guilabel:`Teams tag` field and select the team when it appears.

 Create a 24x7 shift
 ------------------------------------